LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 presented in 10 blocks of 32 trials each, for a total of 320 trials.

 ### Behavioral analysis

-As in Experiment 1, listener responses were labeled as “hits” if the button press occurred between 100 and 1000 ms of the onset of “O” stimuli in the target stream, responses occurring between 100 and 1000 ms after an “O” onset *in the masker stream* were labeled as “responses to foils,” and other responses were considered “false alarms.”
-Statistical modeling of sensitivity and reaction time used the same approach as was employed in Experiment 1.
+As in Experiment 1, listener responses were labeled as “hits” if the button press occurred between 100 and 1000 ms of the onset of “O” stimuli in the target stream, and all other responses were considered “false alarms.”
+Responses occurring between 100 and 1000 ms after an “O” onset *in the masker stream* were additionally labeled as “responses to foils.”
+Statistical modeling of sensitivity and reaction time used the same approach as was employed in Experiment 1: predicting probability of button press in each timing slot based on fixed-effect predictors (maintain/switch, 10- or 20-channel vocoder, and short/long mid-trial gap duration), a target/foil/neither indicator variable, and a subject-level random intercept.

 ### Analysis of pupil diameter
 Analysis of pupil diameter was carried out as in Experiment 1: trials epoched